mylamke/mylamke/README.md

-##  Welcome to a world of a true data passioner
+##  Welcome to the world of a data passioner
 Hi there,
 It's My Lam here.